 What is the safest plastic in toys?

-Other PVC products (not toys) kids are exposed to daily – can you name 5 and give parents a safer alternative?
+What other PVC products (not toys) are kids exposed to daily?
+Can you name 5 and give parents a safer alternative?

 - Children’s vinyl lunch boxes

 - Children’s vinyl backpacks

 - Vinyl flooring in homes and schools – linoleum flooring is a much safer option.
 It is a bio-based material made from linseed oil, is not a chlorinated plastic like vinyl (thereby avoiding the release of dioxins and furans).